 - (1) You may vote over the Internet.
 If you have Internet access, you may vote your shares from any location in the world by following the "Vote by Internet" instructions on the enclosed proxy card. - (2) You may vote by telephone.
 You may vote your shares by following the "Vote by Telephone" instructions on the enclosed proxy card. - (3) You may vote by mail.
 You may vote by completing and signing the proxy card enclosed with this proxy statement and promptly mailing it in the enclosed postage-prepaid envelope.
 You do not need to put a stamp on the enclosed envelope if you mail it in the United States.
 The shares you own will be voted according to your instructions on the proxy card you mail.
-If you return the proxy card, but do not give any instructions on a particular matter described in this proxy statement, the shares you own will be voted in accordance with the recommendations of our Board of Directors. - (4) You may vote in person.
+If you return the proxy card, but do not give any instructions on a particular matter described in this proxy statement, the shares you own will be voted in accordance with the recommendations of our Board of Directors.
+The Board of Directors recommends that you vote FOR Proposals 1 and 2 and AGAINST Proposal 3. - (4) You may vote in person.
 If you attend the meeting, you may vote by delivering your completed proxy card in person or you may vote by completing a ballot.
 Ballots will be available at the meeting.